Last update: April 28, 2021

 Will Summer at DIS look different due to COVID-19?

 Yes.
-It is too early to know precisely how the months ahead will unfold, in Scandinavia or in the U.S., but here’s what we know at this point:
+It is too early to know precisely how the weeks and months ahead will unfold, in Scandinavia or in the U.S., but here’s what we know at this point:

 - To offer you peace of mind, DIS has a flexible cancellation policy for Summer 2021 so you can cancel at any time before Arrival Day with no financial penalty – we’ll refund all tuition and fees paid to DIS – including your deposit.